joseamadorg/mercado-shops-/v2.x/woo-mercado-pago-module/README.txt

 = v2.2.10 (04/07/2017) =
 * Bug fixes
-	- Fixed a bug in subscriptions, where a recurrent product wasn't possible to be buyed if its end-date is blank.
+	- Fixed a bug in subscriptions, where a recurrent product wasn't possible to be bought if its end-date is blank.

 = v2.2.9 (29/06/2017) =
 * Bug fixes